Encharted Cook

 Cooked bacon on a white plate with a beige linen napkin with text overlay.

-Avoid a splattered stove top and pan scrubbing by cooking your next batch of bacon in the oven.
-It comes out perfectly cooked every time.
+Avoid a splattered stove top and pan scrubbing by learning How to Cook Bacon in the Oven.
+Oven baked bacon is perfectly cooked every time.

 Bacon may be the most popular meat in America.
 We see it on nearly every menu in every diner and cafe.